TrueCar Inc. (TRUE) upgraded Issued by Wall Street Gurus

-TrueCar Inc. (NASDAQ:TRUE) went up by 0.74% from its latest closing price compared to the recent 1-year high of $6.47.
-The company’s stock price has collected 0.18% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that TrueCar Forecasts Third Consecutive Month of Slowing Vehicle Sales for July 2021
+TrueCar Inc. (NASDAQ:TRUE) changed by 0.00% from its latest closing price compared to the recent 1-year high of $6.47.
+The company’s stock price has collected -4.75% of loss in the last five trading sessions.
+Press Release reported 7 hours ago that TrueCar Reports Second Quarter 2021 Financial Results

 Is It Worth Investing in TrueCar Inc. (NASDAQ :TRUE) Right Now?